 Poochyena.
 Bite + Dig is decent coverage, but the fact that Dig takes 2 turns, it evolves early (meaning it gets good stats for when it first evolves, but it never progresses beyond that) and fact that it gets nothing beyond that means that its teammates will quickly catch up with it after a bit.

 Cue the Sun: The final cutscene after you defeat the Final Boss has this.
-The clouds dissipate and the sun breaks through, likely symbolizing the end of the shadow Pokemon.
+The clouds dissipate and the sun breaks through, likely symbolizing the end of Shadow Pokémon.

 Dangerously Genre Savvy: Cipher Peon Kleef is fairly pathetic (only 3 Pokémon with no Shadow Pokémon, and two of them are pure tanks with no real offense to speak of) in a straight up fight, but he is the only member of Cipher with the brains to attack you when you have just finished a (fairly hardish) boss fight with no healing machine in sight.